harbingerofme/R2Mods/FirstStageSpawns/README.md

-﻿Spawns enemies on the first stage.
+﻿Enemies are already spawned on the first stage.
 They know where you live too.
 Get going quicker.

 ### Installation:
 Place the dll in your Bepinex/Plugins folder.